luxocrates/viciious/README.md

 ## Quick Start

-- [Run the live demo](https://luxocrates.github.io/viciious/) or open the `dist/web-prod/viciious.html` file in your web browser.
+- [Run the live demo](https://luxocrates.github.io/viciious/) on a desktop web browser.
  - Drag-and-drop `.t64`, `.tap`, `.prg` or `.sid` files into the browser window.
  - Your cursor keys and Shift map to a joystick plugged into Control Port 2.
  - What’s written on your keyboard is probably what gets typed in.